ea3onwong/ea3onwong/README.md

-### Hi there 👋 I'm Eason Wong
+### Hi there 👋

-I'm a game lover from Hong Kong, and I'm currenly learning to create games by Unity.
-All my games will be in my repository.
+ I'm Eason Wong from Hong Kong, and I'm currenly working on creating games by Unity.

 Skills: C/C++, C#, Java, Python, MIPS